Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-0.1.0/migration/installation.md

 * [Migrating From UNet to MLAPI](migratingtomlapi.md) for UNet users
 * [Updating to the Unity Package](migratingfrommlapi.md) for migrating from previous MLAPI versions to Unity MLAPI
+* [Building Golden Path](../tutorials/goldenpath.md) to get started from install to project creation
 * [Your First Networked Game "Hello World"](../tutorials/helloworldintro.md) to get started from install to project creation

 ## Troubleshooting